 Despite its far-reaching impact, the pandemic has done little to slow the advance of technology.
 With the recent rise in electric cars on the road in the United States, HOA boards have been advised to anticipate an even greater increase in the next few years.
 To facilitate this growth, we can expect to see many associations researching, budgeting for, and possibly even installing electric charging stations in their communities in 2021.

 2020 was the year of the virtual meeting.
 Many associations were forced to hold board meetings online rather than in person, and most traditional community events were postponed or canceled to comply with mandates and restrictions.
 As a result, boards may have found it difficult to maintain full transparency with their members.
 If this lack of face-to-face communication caused a rift in some board/member relationships, the coming year will see a renewed effort to return to full transparency and restore a greater sense of community.

 Registered Sex Offenders

-Most state laws require that sex offenders register in the county in which they will live.
-HOA boards are prohibited from discriminating against a registered sex offender in an effort to prevent them from living in or near the association.
+Most state laws require that sex offender register in the county in which they will live.
+HOA boards are prohibited from discriminating against registered sex offenders in an effort to prevent them from living in or near the association.
 However, the board does have the right to notify homeowners of any offenders living within the association.

 The Federal Fair Housing Act prohibits discrimination based on race, religion, sex, national origin, disability, or familial status.
 Because the last few years have seen an increase in FHA complaints, HOAs must be sure to provide reasonable modifications to buildings or common elements to provide equal access to all residents and avoid legal ramifications.